Last revised and effective as of March 10, 2017

 Help Scout maintains ongoing compliance with the U.S. Health Insurance Portability and Accountability Act (HIPAA) and is able to process, maintain and store protected health information for any entities restricted by these regulations.
 On request, Help Scout will sign a business associate agreement (BAA) with your organization.
 Due to the cost of maintaining compliance with HIPAA regulations, we require customers that sign a BAA to be on the Plus plan.

 Access to customer data by Help Scout employees is only used to assist with support and resolve customer issues.
 Violation of this policy is a serious matter, requiring investigation and appropriate disciplinary action, up to and including termination as well as legal action.

-We have decided to temporarily suspend the bug bounty program to catch up on the backlog of reports and prioritize other improvements on our roadmap.
+We do not currently maintain a public bug bounty program, but do have plans to reinstate one in 2017.
 We will update this message when the bounty program is open to new submissions again.

-These wonderful researchers have helped us identify and resolve issues:
+These wonderful security researchers have helped us identify and resolve issues in the past: